PrgVaibhav/next-Portfolio/README.md

 ### Technologies Used

-The website was built using Next.js, a popular React framework for building server-side rendered websites.
+The website was built using Next.js, a popular React framework for building server-side rendered websites and designed using CSS.
 The website is hosted on Vercel, a cloud hosting platform for web applications.
-The website also utilizes various other technologies such as CSS, JavaScript, and HTML.

 ## Socials